XinlaiWan/Keystone-HE/README.md

 > autoexec
 ```

 - When the Linux booting has been started, follow the rest of [1.2.1.4.1.
-Launching Keystone in QEMU](https://docs.keystone-enclave.org/en/latest/Getting-Started/QEMU-Run-Tests.html) of the Keystone documentation to run the test enclaves.
+Launching Keystone in QEMU](https://docs.keystone-enclave.org/en/latest/Getting-Started/QEMU-Run-Tests.html) in the Keystone documentation to run the test enclaves.